 A natural lawn does have some slight negative effects on the environment – we can’t pretend that lawnmowers don’t use any energy.
 But it is grown in this country and transported as sensitively as possible.
 There are also a whole host of environmental benefits associated with a natural lawn, including cooling the environment during a heatwave.

-At the time of writing (2019) many local authorities are struggle to recycle artificial grass (because it is too bulky).
+At the time of writing (2019), many local authorities are struggling to recycle artificial grass (because it is too bulky).

 Are there any activities not suitable for these surfaces?

 A natural lawn can put up with a lot.
 And, it’s easy to repair if it does get worn out or damaged.
 With artificial grass, you do need to be a bit more thoughtful.

 Barbeques – hot coals will melt an artificial grass sward, and there’s no coming back from that!

 Sharp objects – snip or rip the fabric of your artificial grass and you’re in a muddle.
 So DIY jobs, crafts, gardening with tools and similar tasks are best done on the patio or indoors.